ebu/PlugIt/README.md

 * _PI_META_CACHE_ : Number of seconds to ask the EBUio server to cache the meta information.
 Set by default to 0 if _DEBUG_ is True, 5 minutes if _DEBUG_ is False.
 * _PI_BASE_URL_ : String.
 The base URL to access the PlugIt API.
 It's possible to use a different URL (eg. '/plugIt/') to have others flask methods for another API using the same server.py. *Must end with a /*
 * _PI_ALLOWED_NETWORKS_ : Array of subnets.
 PlugIt call will be restricted to thoses networks.
 Eg: `['127.0.0.1/32']` (Single ip), `['0.0.0.0/0']` (Everyone), `['192.168.42.0/24']` (Everyone with ip 192.168.42.X)
+* _PIAPI_USERDATA_ : Array of string.
+Properties allowed about the current user
+* _PIAPI_ORGAMODE_ : If true, work in Orga mode (next section)

+### OrgaMode

+In this mode, the system works with a current organization.
+For each request an ebuio_orgapk, with the unique ID of the current organization is send.

+The user can change the organization based on his list of organizations.
+It's possible to restrict access using only_orga_member_user and only_orga_admin_user.

+only_*_user are for the current project, only_orga_*_user for the current organization.

 ### actions.py
 The user can implement his actions in the actions.py file.
 Each action is a defined like this